zwpdbh/learn_axum/documents/rust_notes.md

   - First, express model/store Error as an enum variant case for model Error.
   - Then, `impl From<store::Error> for Error` for model Error.

-## Understand the decouple of web layer and model layer.

-- This is done via context(Ctx)